Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about electric circuits (GCSE and Key Stage 3)

 Electricity is a challenging concept to teach.
 Concepts like potential difference and current are incredibly abstract – these ideas are novel and not easily linked to the concrete world.
 Secondly, many concepts go against children’s naive ideas e.g. current is used up when it passes through a component.
 It is important that ideas are introduced with real caution and that the ideas of current, voltage and energy are dealt with separately first (Driver et al., 1994).

 Current is the flow of charge.
-Voltage (or potential difference) is needed for current to flow and is best introduced first as a property of an isolated battery; note that a voltage can be present even when no current is flowing.
+Voltage (or better still potential difference) is needed for current to flow and is best introduced first as a property of an isolated battery; note that a voltage can be present even when no current is flowing.
 Current transfers energy around the circuit from the battery to various components (resistors).
 At resistors the electrical energy is transferred into other forms.
 This analogy model below will help consolidate understanding around the concepts of current, voltage and electrical energy.
 As with all analogies, there are limitations and it’s best to use more than one.

 Key Stage 3 worksheet on static electricity.
 Students use a series of models to help them explain what happens when you rub a balloon against hair.
 Thanks to Roz Chalk for advice on how to approach the concept of charge.
 This activity provides a framework to begin thinking about charge, potential difference and current.
 (PDF)